Distributionally Robust Adaptive Beamforming: Distributionally Robust Adaptive Beamforming

 and Problem \eqref{eq:capon-bayesian-regularized} turns into

 The latter is the diagonal-loading method. \stp \end{example}

 Since $\alpha \ge 0$ is a user-design parameter in real-world operation, we can write \eqref{eq:capon-bayesian-R} more compactly as

 through employing another user-design parameter $\beta \in [0, 1]$.
-The following insight presents the robustness of the Bayesian-nonparametric beamforming model \eqref{eq:capon-bayesian-compact}. \begin{insight}[Bayesian-Nonparametric Beamforming] Suppose that under $(\matb R, \beta)$, the convex combination $(1-\beta) \math R + \beta \matb R$ is closer to $\mat R_0$ than $\math R_0$.
+The following insight presents the robustness of the Bayesian-nonparametric beamforming model \eqref{eq:capon-bayesian-compact}. \begin{insight}[Bayesian-Nonparametric Beamforming] Suppose that under $(\matb R, \beta)$, the convex combination $(1-\beta) \math R + \beta \matb R$ is closer to $\mat R_0$ than $\math R$.
 Then, for $\epsilon_1, \epsilon_2 \ge 0$ such that $(1-\beta) \math R + \beta \matb R \in \cal B_{\epsilon_1}({\mat R_0})$ and $\math R \in \cal B_{\epsilon_2}({\mat R_0})$, we have $\epsilon_1 \le \epsilon_2$.
-As a result, if $k_1$ solves Problem \eqref{eq:robust-bf-R0} under $\epsilon' \defeq \epsilon_1$ and $k_2$ solves Problem \eqref{eq:robust-bf-R0} under $\epsilon' \defeq \epsilon_2$, we have $k_1 \le k_2$.
-Therefore, compared with the case using $\math R$, employing $(1-\beta) \math R + \beta \matb R$ as a surrogate of $\mat R_0$ would generate a more robust beamformer that has a smaller robustness measure; see Definition \ref{def:robust-beamformer-one-sided}. \stp \end{insight}
+As a result, if $k_1$ solves Problem \eqref{eq:robust-bf-R0} under $\epsilon \defeq \epsilon_1$ and $k_2$ solves Problem \eqref{eq:robust-bf-R0} under $\epsilon \defeq \epsilon_2$, we have $k_1 \le k_2$.
+Therefore, compared with the case using $\math R$, employing $(1-\beta) \math R + \beta \matb R$ as a surrogate of $\mat R_0$ would generate a more robust beamformer that has a smaller robustness measure; see Definition \ref{def:local-robust-beamformer}. \stp \end{insight}

-In addition to Insight \ref{insight:bayes-model}, another benefit of using Bayesian-Nonparametric beamforming method \eqref{eq:capon-bayesian-compact} can be seen in robust beamforming for high-resolution DoA estimation; see Section \ref{sec:doa-estimation} later.
-In short, we can design the prior matrix $\matb R$ for a specific purpose, for example, to obtain a high-resolution power spectrum in the context of DoA estimation.
+In addition to Insight \ref{insight:bayes-model}, another benefit of using Bayesian-nonparametric beamforming method \eqref{eq:capon-bayesian-compact} can be seen in robust beamforming based on IPN covariance reconstruction; see Section \ref{sec:doa-estimation} later.
+In short, we can design the prior matrix $\matb R$ to achieve high-resolution power spectra estimation for better accuracy of IPN covariance reconstruction, especially when interferers are close to the SoI.